 If you exercise 4-5 times every week, though, you’ll need around 2000 to maintain the weight or about 1,500 a day to lose weight quickly.
 So, there are two paths to quick weight loss – proper nutrition and adequate exercise.

-How to Lose Weight in 7 Days Through Conscious Eating
+Losing Weight in 7 Days with Mindful Eating

 Nutrition is vital for sustainable weight loss – and calories aren’t the only thing that matters.
 By choosing the right foods and fixing dietary habits, you can quickly lose weight in 7 days and even more afterward!